California Commercial Fishing Apprenticeship Program

 The program consists of ~130 hours of shore-based workshops coordinated & hosted by California Sea Grant and education partners followed by 1,000 hours of on-the-job training under California licensed commercial fishermen.

-Please make sure you understand and comply with the entry requirements described below.
+Please make sure you understand and comply with the entry requirements described in the practical manual.

 Learn as you work under experienced California fishermen